 Steps to Resolve Issues Regarding Dead Week

-- Your first step in resolving any concerns you may have regarding dead week is to talk to your course instructor.
+- The first step in resolving any concerns regarding dead week is to talk to the course instructor.

-- If your initial attempt to resolve the issue with the instructor is unsuccessful, you should meet with the department chair to express your concerns.
-Be sure and provide any information that helps to explain the issue regarding dead week.
+- If the initial attempt fails to resolve the issue, the student should meet with the department chair to express his or her concerns.
+Please provide any information and documentation (e.g., the course syllabus) that helps to explain the issue regarding dead week.

-- If you are unable to resolve your concerns regarding dead week with the course instructor or the department chair, and/or you would like a confidential consultation, you may contact the Academic Ombud Services Office to schedule an appointment with the Ombud.
+- If the concerns regarding dead week remain unresolved after speaking with the course instructor or the department chair, and/or the student would like a confidential consultation, the student may contact the Academic Ombud Services Office.

-- If your concerns regarding dead week have merit, and should you wish to preserve you anonymity with the course instructor and department chair, the Academic Ombud may contact the course instructor on your behalf to resolve the matter.
-In this instance, the Ombud will inform you of the instructor’s decision regarding dead week.
+- If the student's concerns regarding dead week have merit, and should the student wish to preserve you anonymity with the course instructor and department chair, the Academic Ombud may contact the course instructor on the student's behalf to resolve the matter.
+In this instance, the Ombud will inform the student of the instructor’s decision regarding dead week.